Skip to content

 Note: our on-site features can be combined with live video streaming for the same event, but this requires a Clevercast Enterprise license.
 See the Enterprise Platform manual for more info.

-Platform overview
+Platform Overview

 The Dashboard page

-The platform itself is only accessible to admin users with valid login credentials.
+The administration platform is only accessible to admin users with valid login credentials.
 After logging in, a user is directed to the dashboard.
 The contents of the dashboard depend on your plan and permissions.

 The dashboard panels contain links, allowing you to go directly to a specific menu and page.
 On top of the page are the top-level menus, which allow you to navigate through the platform.